Emotional Affairs At Work: Understanding The Limits For Close Office Relationships

 - Other coworkers comment on how much time you spend together

-- There are things you share with each other that you don't share with anyone else
+- There are things you share that you don't share with anyone else

 - Emotional distance begins to emerge between you and your partner